rolling-scopes-school/tasks/tasks/connections/milestone_8.conversation.md

 ### Technical solution

-All received message data should be saved in the NgRx store in some way in order to not load ald messages again if user navigates between pages and returns back to the conversation until browser is reloaded.
+All received message data should be saved in the @ngrx/store in some way in order to not load ald messages again if user navigates between pages and returns back to the conversation until browser is reloaded.